inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Ingrate, n.:
 	A man who bites the hand that feeds him, and then complains of indigestion.
 Our business is run on trust.
-We trust you will pay in advance.
+We trust  will pay in advance.
 Shhh... be vewy, vewy, quiet!
 I'm hunting wabbits...
 The Tao doesn't take sis;
 it gives birth to both wins and losses.